Yavio

 Use .identify(), .step(), .track(), and .conversion() to capture user behavior

-The tracking API is available inside tool handlers via ctx.yavio, and outside handlers via the yavio module singleton.
+The tracking API is available via the yavio singleton, which you import from @yavio/sdk.

 Accessing the context